wiwaszko-intel/scenescape/docs/user-guide/other-topics/how-to-manage-files-in-volumes.md

 ## Manage files in Kubernetes volumes

 > **Note**: In the commands below the default namespace `scenescape` is used.
-Adjust it accordingly if the SceneScape chart is installed in another namespace.
+Adjust it accordingly if the Intel® SceneScape chart is installed in another namespace.

 > **Prerequisites**: The commands in this section require `jq` for JSON processing.
 Install it using your system package manager: `apt install jq`, `yum install jq`, or `brew install jq`.